PlusHaze/TrayNotification/README.md

 ### Setting a new tray overload methods

 <p align="center">
-A short hand to changing the design of a tray animation is to use the setTray() overload methods as shown below.
+A shorthand to changing the design of a tray animation is to use the <em>setTray</em>'s overloaded methods.
 </p>

 ```java